 This being the case, it is insensitive to expect employees to absorb and retain all the key information about their new job, the company, its culture and everything else in between on the very first day!

-In a fast-moving organization, you could be tempted to bring your employee up to speed as soon as possible but this could overwhelm them.
+In a fast-moving organization, you could be tempted to bring your employee up to speed as soon as possible but this could overwhelm them and could pose as an onboarding challenge.
 A new employee has tons of documents to fill, loads of names to memorize, multiple applications to learn, and in some cases huge shoes to fill.
 Achieving all this in a day or even a week is not possible.